Here's a question we've heard a lot from our Facebook and blog friends:

 Hibiscus Flower Powder – A beautiful flower with a tart taste due to its content of 15 to 30% plant acids, including citric, malic, and tartaric acids in a lovely wine-red color.
 Hibiscus is used as one of the main ingredients in many tea blends for its color and antioxidants.

 Kava Root Powder - A beloved herb and a trusted ally to promote stress reduction.* Kava tea made from powdered kava root is warming and soothing to the nerves, body, and soul.
-Pacific Islanders have for centuries used Kava to calm nerves and help with relaxation.
+Pacific Islanders have for centuries used Kava to help with relaxation.

 Lycii Berries - A great way to sweeten your smoothies is to soak a handful of these dehydrated berries in water or milk overnight.
 In the morning, toss the combination into your blender with fruit or veggies!
 Lycii berry, otherwise known to Chinese herbalists as Goji or Chinese Wolfberry is bright red and almost chewy with a taste very similar to raisins.
 It has been used as a general nutrient tonic (Yin tonic) for many years and Chinese medicine refers to it as a cooling tonic.

-Maqui Berry Powder – These berries taste tart like huckleberries and contain powerful antioxidant properties.
+Maqui Berry Powder – These berries taste tart like huckleberries and contain antioxidants.
 It is documented that Macqui berries have been used by the Mapuche natives of Chile and Argentina for centuries.
 Maqui berries are relatively new to the American herbal market, and are primarily being sold as one of the latest “superfoods” with antioxidant and other beneficial attributes.

 Milk Thistle Seed Powder – Three of the active compounds within milk thistle seed are collectively identified as silymarin.
 This constituent is credited for much of milk thistle’s beneficial value, particularly associated with supporting healthy liver function.*

-Rosehips – The fruit of the rose is one of the most concentrated sources of Vitamin C. Rosehips have a tart flavor and are widely used in jams, jellies, and teas.
+Rosehips – The fruit of the rose contains Vitamin C. Rosehips have a tart flavor and are widely used in jams, jellies, and teas.

-Wheat Grass Powder – Wheat grass sprouts contain a high level of organic phosphates and a cocktail of antioxidants.
+Wheat Grass Powder – Wheat grass sprouts contain organic phosphates and a cocktail of antioxidants.
 If you are unable to grow your own, a powder is an easy addition to your super smoothies!

 Yacon Root Powder – This root is commonly made into a sweet syrup or extract.
 In powder form, yacon root makes an excellent addition to your blended beverage.
 It is thought to be one of the “lost crops” of the Incas, who were known to cultivate it and who considered it an important food crop.
 The fresh root is small and similar in appearance to a potato, and is said to taste similar to a cross between celery and Granny Smith apples.